jcvincentliu/CAPP122-Project-Food_in_the_Hood/README.md

 - App Folder
     - manage.py - script for creating dash dahsboard visualization
-    - decision_tree.py - script for analyzing data using a decision tree classification model
+    - decision_tree.py - script for analyzing data using a decision tree classification algorithm
     - install.sh - shell script for creating the virtual environment
     - requirements.txt - text file of required libraries to install in virtual environment